Beta-J23/Beta-J23/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=beta-j23&label=Profile%20views&color=0e75b6&style=flat" alt="beta-j23" /> </p>

+- I'm interested in A/V integration

+- Last news from this channel:
+- Started the development of <a href="https://github.com/Beta-J23/Cerp">Cerp</a> a minimal webradio player for chrome browsers.
-- 🌱 This profile have mainly school projects, currently I'm reorganizing the repositories of the projects done in **42**
+- 🌱 I've now grouped all the projects done in **42 School** into one single repo.

 <h3 align="left">Connect with me:</h3>
 <p align="left">